opsbr/cdk-appsync-data-source-sfn-express/API.md

 - *Type:* constructs.Construct

+Scope in which this resource is defined.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@opsbr/cdk-appsync-data-source-sfn-express.AppSyncDataSourceStepFunctionsExpress.Initializer.parameter.id"></a>

 - *Type:* string

+Scoped id of the resource.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@opsbr/cdk-appsync-data-source-sfn-express.AppSyncDataSourceStepFunctionsExpress.Initializer.parameter.props"></a>

 - *Type:* <a href="#@opsbr/cdk-appsync-data-source-sfn-express.AppSyncDataSourceStepFunctionsExpressProps">AppSyncDataSourceStepFunctionsExpressProps</a>

+Resource properties.

 ---